-Siam Park City is Asia’s largest water park and undoubtedly Thailand’s top amusement park.
+Siam Park City in Bangkok is Asia’s largest water park and undoubtedly Thailand’s top amusement park.
 The retro-themed castle is a sight to see while the high-speed, suspended ‘Vortex’ roller coaster will take your breath away, quite literally.
 The world-renowned Siam water park boasts of the biggest wave pool on the globe.
 For an adrenaline rush, be sure to head to the Super Spiral and the Speed Slide.

 Vana Nava, known as the Water Jungle, is set in Hua Hin’s beach resort’s backdrop.
 Be prepared to plunge the fittingly named “abyss” and spin through the water rapids at the AquaLoop.
 There is also other family-friendly aquatic fun to take part in, besides the thrilling rides.